sebinxavi/EKS-cluster-deployment-using-Terraform/README.md

 ## Step 3: Configure remote terraform state file

-We will be using S3 backed and and storing the terraform state file in the S3 bucket.
+We will be using S3 backed and storing the terraform state file in the S3 bucket.
 ~~~
 terraform {
   backend "s3" {